 He has collaborated with a number of poets, including Martin Daws (Young People’s Poet Laureate for Wales, 2013 – 2015) and John Wedgwood Clarke (for the Arts Council funded Dictionary of Stone and Sea Swim with Lara Goodband).
 This was a natural progression from working on a number of projects based on the theme of geology, including a collaboration with percussionist Dame Evelyn Glennie on the Natural England funded Ruskin Rocks project, led by a team of scientists and musicians at the University of Leeds who created two stone instruments (lithophones).
 He has also created a Jurassic soundscape for Scarborough’s Rotunda museum which is currently installed.

-Rob has been a reviewer for numerous international conferences, including ICMC (International Computer Music Conference), NIME (New Instruments for Musical Expression), DHRN (Digital Humanities Research Network), and journals (Organised Sound, Cambridge University Press) and is editor for Interference, a Journal of Audio Cultures, and is currently guest editor for Soundscape and Ideas Sónicas/Sonic Ideas.
+Rob has been a reviewer for numerous international conferences, including ICMC (International Computer Music Conference), NIME (New Instruments for Musical Expression), DHRN (Digital Humanities Research Network), Balance/UnBalance, and journals (Organised Sound, Cambridge University Press).
+He is also on the editorial board for Interference, a Journal of Audio Cultures, and is currently guest editor for Soundscape and Ideas Sónicas/Sonic Ideas.

 He has played, written and produced in a number of bands including the Welsh Hip-Hop collective Tystion with whom he collaborated alongside John Cale on the film A Beautiful Mistake (Film 4), as well as recording three John Peel sessions on BBC Radio 1 and supporting PJ Harvey.
 The band have a chapter devoted to them in Sarah Hill’s book ‘Blerwytirhwng?’
 The Place of Welsh Pop Music (Ashgate 2007).